kigster/sym/README.md

     * a keychain name
  2. pasting or typing the key with the `-i` (interactive) flag
  3. a default key file, in your home folder, `~/.sym.key`, used only when no other flags were passed in.

+##### Encryption and Decryption

+<a name="inline"></a>

+##### Inline Editing

+The `sym` CLI tool supports one particularly interesting mode, that streamlines handling of encrypted files.
+The mode is called __edit mode__, and is activated with the `-t` flag.

+In this mode `sym` can decrypt the file, and open the result in an `$EDITOR`.
+Once you make any changes, and save it (exiting the editor), `sym` will automatically diff the new and old content, and if different – will save encrypt it and overwrite the original file.

+> NOTE: this mode does not seem to work with GUI editors such as Atom or TextMate.
+Since `sym` waits for the editor process to complete, GUI editors "complete" immediately upon starting a windowed application.
+In this mode several flags are of importance:

+    -b (--backup)   – will create a backup of the original file -v (--verbose) - will show additional info about file sizes

+Here is a full command that opens a file specified by `-f | --file`, using the key specified in `-k | --keyfile`, in the editor defined by the `$EDITOR` environment variable (or if not set – defaults to `/bin/vi`)".

+To edit an encrypted file in `$EDITOR`, while asking to paste the key (`-i | --interactive`), while creating a backup file (`-b | --backup`):

+    sym -tibf data.enc
+    # => Private Key: ••••••••••••••••••••••••••••••••••••••••••••
+    #
+    # => Diff:
+    # 3c3
+    # # (c) 2015 Konstantin Gredeskoul.
+All rights reserved.
+    # ---
+    # # (c) 2016 Konstantin Gredeskoul.
+All rights reserved.

 #### Using KeyChain Access on Mac OS-X